Skip to main content

 Step 2: Pick a school name.
 Your home school needs a name for the PSA.
 It can be anything you like.

 Step 3: File the PSA.
-Go to the CDE portal (cde.ca.gov/sp/ps/affidavit.asp) between October 1 and October 15.
-Starting mid-year?
-File as soon as you can.
+Go to the CDE portal (cde.ca.gov/sp/ps/affidavit.asp) and file.
+The system is open from August 1 through June 30, so you can file as soon as you start.
 The form asks for your school name and address, your name, each child's name and birth date, teacher info, grades, and a few checkboxes.
+After your first year, renew by October 15 each year.

 Step 4: Withdraw from school.
 If your child is enrolled, send a letter to the school saying they are transferring to a private school.
 Use certified mail or get a receipt.
 The school should code this as CALPADS code T180.
 File your PSA first so the school sees your child is accounted for.
 This keeps you off the School Attendance Review Board (SARB) radar.